International Study of Comparative Health Effectiveness With Medical and Invasive Approaches (ISCHEMIA)

 The pre-specified first analysis for monitoring and projecting the final aggregate number of primary endpoint events was conducted in 2015.
 In 2016, the projected need to increase the power by extending follow-up and elevating the 5-component secondary endpoint to become primary was discussed at Steering Committee and Investigator meetings and communicated by email.

 An Independent Advisory Panel convened by NHLBI met in May 2017, and in June 2017 NHLBI approved the Independent Advisory Panel's recommendation to elevate the 5-component secondary endpoint to become primary and retain the 2-component composite as a key secondary endpoint.
 The panel also recommended extension of follow-up.
-The last visit date is now projected to be June 2019.
 This was communicated to the Steering Committee and Investigators at August and November 2017 meetings and by email.
+The last visit date was June 30, 2019.

 Argentina; Brazil; Peru